-The Tour is based on three pillar model in Tourism and includes economy, ecology and social issues.
+The Tour is based on three pillar model in Tourism and includes economy, ecology, and social issues.
 The program takes you to all the major Tourist destination of Nepal helping the country and society various way.
-The program is designed such a way that gives direct involvement and income generating opportunity to locals with fair price to clients with environment friendly tour and involvement in society with cultural exchange.
+The program is designed such a way that gives direct involvement and income generating the opportunity to locals with a fair price to clients with environment-friendly tour and involvement in society with cultural exchange.

-As per the economy perspective, we ensure contribution to locals, local small entrepreneurs, standard payment to staffs of service provider companies with minimal effect to clients budget.
-As a result we will create win win situation to Client and local entrepreneurs and their staffs.
-Part of the profit made by company also goes to society through CSR Activities.
+As per the economic perspective, we ensure contribution to locals, local small entrepreneurs, standard payment to staffs of service provider companies with minimal effect on clients budget.
+As a result, we will create a win-win situation for Client and local entrepreneurs and their staffs.
+Part of the profit made by the company also goes to society through CSR Activities.

-We have environment friendly office, less paper use policy, Recycle or proper disposal of garbage with minimal effect on environment.
+We have an environment-friendly office, less paper use policy, Recycle or proper disposal of garbage with minimal effect on the environment.
 Again, Our Tour is also designed to help ecology and support environment, encourage to preservation Activities of endangered animals & local plants.
-Tree plantation & Nursery visit, Elephant breeding centre visit, Gharial breeding center visit, Cycling etc.. are the part of the program.
+Tree plantation & Nursery visit, Elephant breeding center visit, Gharial breeding center visit, Cycling etc.. are the part of the program.

 We care most the social issue.
 We had begun to involve the local people in Tourism with direct benefits to them.
-Local home stay for a night will give them direct benefit and development entrepreneurship, small Guest house stay helps local entrepreneur, visit to Thanka painting school, Visit to Sanskrit school, meeting with hindu scholars, Butter lamp pray at monastery, promoting Tharu cultural dance show by community, etc.. will help clients to get involved in social activities.
+Local homestay for a night will give them direct benefit and development entrepreneurship, small Guesthouse stay helps local entrepreneur, visit Thanka painting school, Visit Sanskrit school, meeting with Hindu scholars, Butter lamp pray at monastery, promoting Tharu cultural dance show by community, etc.. will help clients to get involved in social activities.

 Meet assist and transfer to Hotel, After check in Hotel and refreshed drive short to Typical Nepali restaurant for Dinner with cultural show as welcome dinner in Nepal.